Evaluating Impact of User-Cluster Targeted Attacks in Matrix Factorisation Recommenders: Experiment Evaluation Set-up

 \subsection{Datasets}

-We evaluate the effectiveness of the attack on the MovieLens dataset (943 users rating 1682 movies, contains 100000 ratings from 1-5), widely used in literature for evaluating RS under attack, and the Goodreads 10K dataset (53,424 people rating 10,000 books, 5.9M ratings from 1-5).
-We take a dense subset of the Goodreads dataset (since MF is computationally expensive for large datasets), obtained by selecting the top 1000 users who have provided the most ratings and the top 1682 items rated by these users.
+We evaluate the effectiveness of the attack on the MovieLens dataset (943 users rating 1682 movies, contains 100000 ratings from 1-5), widely used in literature for evaluating RS under attack, and the Goodreads 10K dataset (53,424 people rating 10,000 books, 5.9M ratings from 1-5). \footnote{Results from MovieLens-1M dataset is included in the appendix and is similar to the results on other datasets, therefore not reported separately} We take a dense subset of the Goodreads dataset (since MF is computationally expensive for large datasets), obtained by selecting the top 1000 users who have provided the most ratings and the top 1682 items rated by these users.
 This provides us with 1000 users and 1682 items.